-Sofia: IWC hosts its 23rd Charity Bazaar on Sunday December 3
+Sofia: IWC hosts its 23rd Charity Bazaar on December 3 2017

 The International Women’s Club Sofia (IWC) is about to open its 23rd Charity Bazaar.
-It will take place on December 3, 2017, from 10am to 7pm, at Sofia’s Inter Expo Center located at Boulevard Tsarigradsko Shose 147.
+It will take place on December 3 2017, from 10am to 7pm, at Sofia’s Inter Expo Center at 147 Tsarigradsko Chausee.

 At the Charity Bazaar, several countries usually showcase handmade crafts, souvenirs, clothing, literature and their national cuisine.
 Last year, 62 countries were represented.
 Chances are, things will look similar this time around as well.